-The principal initiative for regional development has been the Western Development Plan, though other plans have also been put in place for the central areas and the northeast of the country, which suffered from a concentration of state-owned heavy industries.
+- 2. The principal initiative for regional development has been the Western Development Plan (Figure 2), though other plans have also been put in place for the central areas and the north-east of the country, which suffered from a concentration of state-owned heavy industries.
 The Western Plan was introduced at the start of the 10th Plan, with a view to narrowing income differentials between the sparsely populated and under-developed West and the more prosperous and faster-growing East.
-Under the 10th Plan the primary goals were: improving infrastructures for communications and water conservation; strengthening environmental protection; adjusting the industrial structure and fostering growth poles; and deepening reforms and openness by attracting funds from domestic and international companies.
+Under the 10th Plan the primary goals were: improving infrastructures for communications and water conservation; strengthening environmental protection; adjusting the industrial structure and fostering growth poles; and deepening reforms and openness by attracting funds from domestic and international companies. - 3.
 While the overarching objective of the Plan has been to reduce poverty, the main thrust of the expenditure has been on large capital-intensive projects designed to lower the cost of making the resources of the West available to the East.
-Of the 45 types of major mineral resources, the proven reserves of more than 20 minerals in the region account for over 50% of the national total.
+Of the 45 types of major mineral resources, the proven reserves of more than 20 minerals in the region account for over 50% of the national total (over 80% for chromite, titanium and natural gas down to around 30% for iron ore and petroleum).
 Total investment under the Western Development Plan during the period of the 10th Plan (2001-05) amounted to 1.4% of national GDP.
 This money was largely spent on 70 projects.
-The largest ones, accounting for over one-third of total spending, were the West-East Gas Pipeline project, a similar power transmission project and the Qinhai-Tibet railway (Zhang, 2005).
+Only one of the first ten was for industrial development in the West - and it involved a potash factory (Golley, 2007).
+The largest projects, accounting for over one-third of total spending, were the West-East Gas Pipeline project, a similar power transmission project and the Qinhai-Tibet railway (Zhang, 2005).
 Despite the new railways and expressways that were opened, the share of the West in the stock of major transport infrastructure fell for both railways and expressway (excluding Tibet, for which data are not available).
 However, the quality of the poorest roads improved markedly which, together with the energy projects, helped lift gross fixed capital formation to over half of regional product by the end of the 10th Plan.
-By 2007, this share stood at 57%, ten percentage points higher than in the rest of the country, and exceeded 70% in three western provinces (Figure 5.2).
+By 2007, this share stood at 57%, ten percentage points higher than in the rest of the country, and exceeded 70% in three Western provinces (Figure 2). - 4.
+The initial impact of such high levels of investment on the local economy is limited because of the local supply capacity constraints of the western provinces.
+Their industrial base is weak and still reflects decisions taken in the central planning epoch.
+Much of the direct content of investment projects has to be imported from the rest of the country.
+For example, 40% of the equipment used in four mega projects comes from the rest of China (Lin and Liu, 2004) while nearly all of the equipment and skilled personnel used to develop the Tarim oil basin came from outside Xinjiang (Perkins, 2004).
+As a result, the West has an excess of imports over exports of 11% of its regional product.